inlets/inletsctl/README.md

 inletsctl automates the task of creating an exit-server (tunnel server) on public cloud infrastructure.
 The `create` command provisions a cheap cloud VM with a public IP and pre-installs inlets PRO for you.
 You'll then get a connection string that you can use with the inlets client.

-Why is inletsctl a separate binary?
-This tool is shipped separately, so that the core tunnel binary does not become bloated.
-The EC2 and AWS SDKs for Golang are very heavy-weight and result in a binary of over 30MB vs the small and nimble inlets-pro binaries.

 **Conceptual diagram**

 ![Webhook example with Inlets OSS](https://blog.alexellis.io/content/images/2019/09/inletsio--2-.png)